The Namesake (film)

 The Namesake is a 2006 English-language drama film directed by Mira Nair and written by Sooni Taraporevala based on the novel The Namesake by Jhumpa Lahiri.
 It stars Kal Penn, Tabu, Irrfan Khan and Sahira Nair.
 The film was produced by Indian, American and Japanese studios.
-The film was released in the United States on 9 March 2007, following screenings at film festivals in Toronto and New York City.
+The film was filmed primarily in Kolkata (Calcutta), India, and New York City from 28 March to June 2005, with some scenes also shot in suburbs of New York and other locations like Sydney, Australia, and Agra, India.
+This film was released in the United States on 9 March 2007, following screenings at film festivals in Toronto and New York City.
 The Namesake received positive reviews from American critics.

 Plot

 The Namesake depicts the struggles of Ashoke and Ashima Ganguli, first-generation immigrants from the state of West Bengal to the United States, and their American-born children Gogol and Sonia.
 The film takes place primarily in Kolkata, New York City, and suburbs of New York City.

+The story begins as Ashoke sits on a train in India and encounters a man who encourages him to travel the world.
+Shortly after, the train crashes and Ashoke is one of the few survivors.
+Having had his leg broken and other body parts injured, he recovers at home with his parents.

+Once he has recovered, he travels to the US to study.
+Two years into his PhD, his parents arrange a meeting between him and a girl named Ashima.
+The two like each other and are soon married.